Credit Card Debt Judgments

 Winning at Trial

 If the creditor files a lawsuit against you, the case may eventually proceed to trial.
 At trial, the burden is on the credit card company to prove that you owe money.
-If it has provided enough evidence to show this (typically in the form of a signed credit agreement and accounting or billing statements), the court will issue a judgment in its favor, unless you have proven to the court that you don't owe the money.
-There are many steps in a lawsuit between the complaint and the trial—to learn more, see Creditor Lawsuits: What to Expect When the Case Is in Court.
+Suppose it has provided enough evidence (typically in the form of a signed credit agreement and accounting or billing statements).
+In that case, the court will issue a judgment in its favor unless you have proven that you don't owe the money or have another defense.

 Getting a Judgment as Part of a Settlement